Rhetos/Rhetos/AspNetFormsAuth/Readme.md

 1. Start IIS Manager -> Select the web site -> Open "Authentication" feature.
 2. On the Authentication page **enable** *Anonymous Authentication* and *Forms Authentication*, **disable** *Windows Authentication* and every other.

+<a name="AdminSetup"></a>
 #### AdminSetup

-`DeployPackages.exe`, when deploying the AspNetFormsAuth packages, creates the *admin* user account and *SecurityAdministrator* role, adds the account to the role and gives it permission for  *AspNetFormsAuth.AuthenticationService.SetPassword*.
+`DeployPackages.exe`, when deploying the AspNetFormsAuth packages, creates the *admin* user account and *SecurityAdministrator* role, adds the account to the role and gives it necessary permissions (claims) for all authentication service methods.

 1. After deployment, **run the utility** `\bin\Plugins\AdminSetup.exe` to initialize the *admin* user account.